From Treetop to Ground Cover: How to Layer Your Yard with Light

 For instance, you can string mini lights or novelty lights along the fence line.
 Finish the look with solar lighted fence post caps.

-Twine rope lights, warm white mini lights or the tree trunk lights you used at Christmas to create some verticality.
+Twine rope lights, warm white mini lights or the tree trunk lights you used at Christmas to enhance vertical features.

-Create ambient lighting by installing rope lights beneath a deck rail, under the counter of your outdoor kitchen or even under the lip of your above ground pool.
+Create ambient lighting by installing rope lights beneath a deck rail, under the counter of your outdoor kitchen or even under the outer lip of your above-ground pool.

 Set decorative lanterns and flameless pillar candles on railings and tabletops, where they can really shine.
 You can also suspend lanterns from the porch ceiling and hang them on fence posts or garden hooks.
-Just make sure your products are meant for outdoor use, or that they’re tucked far enough under cover that they won’t be ruined in a rainstorm.
+Just make sure your products are meant for outdoor use or that they’re well protected from the weather.

 Garden torches are another great lighting option.
 You can find inexpensive bamboo torches at the local hardware store or look for modern metal torches that match your style.

-And fire pits serve multiple purposes.
-A fire pit is an excellent focal point in the yard, providing warmth on a cool night and plenty of light and ambience.
+Fire pits also make excellent focal points, providing warmth on a cool night and plenty of light and ambience.
 Whether you gather to chat, enjoy a drink or toast marshmallows, who doesn’t love a fire?

 Light at Ground Level

 You don’t always need a spotlight to light a walkway or garden path.
-Solar powered path lights have become a mainstay in many yards.
-You’ll find many inexpensive and attractive varieties.
+Solar-powered path lights have become a mainstay in many yards, with numerous inexpensive and attractive varieties available.

 Remember the rope lights you used on your deck rail?
 They also make great landscape lighting.
-The flexible tubing enables gardeners to follow the curving edges of gardens and flower beds or the angles of a flight of stairs.
-Mount them under the lip of the stair tread or along the edge of stone steps for surer steps after dark.
+The flexible tubing enables gardeners to follow the curving edges of garden beds.
+Rope lights can also be mounted under the lip of stair treads or alongside stone steps for surer footing after dark.

 Illuminate an inground pool or water feature with floating pool lights.
-As striking as they are on water, pool lights also can be used to great effect on lawns and in your garden.
+As striking as they are on water, pool lights make a stunning statement on lawns and in the garden.

 Bright Summer Nights